amirshapkota/house-price-prediction-demo/README.md

 scikit-learn's linear regression model to predict the house prices based on the features.

-The model is evaluated using Mean Squared Error (MSE)
+The model is evaluated using Mean Squared Error (MSE).

 After training, the model can predict house prices for new data.